 If your income doesn’t qualify for a lower repayment with an IDR plan, then one option is to sign-up for a graduated repayment plan.
 In a graduated repayment plan, the payments start low and then increase every two years.
 The payments are to done within 10 years.

-A few of the advantages of choosing a graduated repayment plan is as given below.
+The advantages of choosing a graduated repayment plan are given below.

 All borrowers are eligible.

-Student Loan Payments can be handled on lower entry-level wages when they enter the work-force.
+Student loan payments can be handled in lower entry-level wages when they enter the work-force.

 10-year duration is granted for the loan to be paid back.

-Disadvantages of the graduated repayment plan are as given below.
+Disadvantages of the graduated repayment plan are -

 More money is paid over as interest compared to the other programs